Wilhelm Groener: End of the war and German revolution

 Groener oversaw the retreat and demobilisation of the defeated German army after the signing of the armistice on 11 November 1918.
 Despite a very tight schedule, the withdrawal was effected without problems.
 Groener organised the defence of the eastern borders of the Reich until a peace treaty could be signed.
 The headquarters of OHL, at Schloss Wilhelmshöhe from 14 November 1918 to 13 February 1919, was moved to Kolberg.
 Groener also planned for and expected the German peacetime army to be built up to 300,000 in the coming years, a plan that would be ruined by the Treaty of Versailles.

 On 23 June 1919, Ebert asked OHL for an opinion on whether the Reich should sign the Treaty of Versailles.
 Groener supported signing as he was worried that the unity of the Reich would be in danger if fighting was resumed, contradicting the officer corps and the views of Walther Reinhardt, the Prussian Minister of War.
 Hindenburg followed Groener on this issue and when Hindenburg resigned, Groener succeeded him.
-Groener, who expected to be made a scapegoat, began actively cooperating in this process to save the popular von Hindenburg's reputation, something Ebert immediately noticed.
+Groener, who expected to be made a scapegoat, began cooperating in this process to save Hindenburg's reputation, something Ebert immediately noticed.
 OHL was dissolved as a condition of the treaty, and Groener temporarily took over command at Kolberg.
 He started to organise the establishment of the new peacetime (Reichswehr), arguing in favour of a high share of former general staff officers among the new leadership, including in the Reichswehrministerium.
 He also supported a senior position for Hans von Seeckt.
 On 30 September, Groener resigned from the army, against the wishes of Ebert; Groener felt that his pact with the Social Democrats had cost him the trust of many of his fellow officers.